harley-mckee/nyc-crime/README.md

 **Data Cleaning and Aggregation:**

 * Calculated crime rates with zipcode population data to normalize crime levels.
-* Matched crime data with population data by zip code using Python's 'geopy' library.
+* Matched crime data with population data by zip code using Python's 'geopy' library in QGIS.
-* Grouped crime descriptions in a meaningful manner using the Code Interpreter.

 **Visualization and Analysis:**